New and old results on spherical varieties via moduli theory: Introduction

 One of the main achievements of this paper is a complete description of the $T_\ad$-module structure of $T_{X_0} \mathrm M_\Gamma$ purely in terms of $\Gamma$ in the case where $\Gamma$ is saturated (see Theorem~\ref{thm_tangent_space}).
-In particular, we show that $T_{X_0} \mathrm M_\Gamma$ is a multiplicity-free $T_\ad$-module whose weights, up to a sign, belong to a certain finite set $\overline \Sigma_G$ depending only on~$G$.
-The set $\overline \Sigma_G$ turns out to be a subset of the set of spherical roots of~$G$ that is well known in the theory of spherical varieties.
+In particular, we show that $T_{X_0} \mathrm M_\Gamma$ is a multiplicity-free $T_\ad$-module whose weights, up to a sign, belong to a certain finite set $\overline \Sigma(G)$ depending only on~$G$.
+The set $\overline \Sigma(G)$ turns out to be a subset of the set of spherical roots of~$G$ that is well known in the theory of spherical varieties.

-As a first application of our description of $T_{X_0}\mathrm{M}_\Gamma$, we prove that the root monoid of an arbitrary affine spherical $G$-variety is free (see Theorem~\ref{thm_root_monoid_is_free}), which strengthens the above-mentioned result of Knop.
+As a first application of our description of $T_{X_0}\mathrm{M}_\Gamma$, we show that, given an arbitrary affine spherical $G$-variety~$X$, every indecomposable element of the monoid $\Xi_X$ is primitive in the lattice $\ZZ \Xi_X$ (see Proposition~\ref{prop_indecomposable}(\ref{prop_indecomposable_b})).
+Combining this with the above-mentioned result of Knop on the freeness of~$\Xi_X^\sat$, we derive that the monoid $\Xi_X$ itself is free (see Theorem~\ref{thm_root_monoid_is_free}).

 As a second application, we obtain a new proof of the following uniqueness result for affine spherical $G$-varieties: up to a $G$-isomorphism, every affine spherical $G$-variety $X$ is uniquely determined by the pair $(\Gamma_X, \Sigma_X)$, where $\Sigma_X$ is the set of \textit{spherical roots} of~$X$, that is, primitive elements of the lattice $\ZZ \Gamma_X$ lying on extremal rays of the cone spanned by~$\Xi_X$ (see Corollary~\ref{crl_uniqueness1}).
-This result was first proved by Losev in~\cite{Lo09b}.
-Moreover, we show that the same uniqueness property holds for arbitrary multiplicity-free affine $G$-varieties (see Corollary~\ref{crl_uniqueness1_mf}).
+This fact was first proved by Losev in~\cite{Lo09b}.
+It is worth noticing that the above-mentioned uniqueness result easily extends to arbitrary multiplicity-free affine $G$-varieties (see Corollary~\ref{crl_uniqueness1_mf}).

 As a third application, we derive a new proof of a rule that enables one to determine the set $\overline \Sigma_X$ of free generators of the monoid $\Xi_X^\sat$ of an affine spherical $G$-variety $X$ starting from the set $\Sigma_X$ of spherical roots (see Theorem~\ref{thm_overline_sigma}).
 This rule was first obtained by Losev in~\cite{Lo09a}.
 (In fact, Losev's result deals with a much more general situation.)